No, Furries Weren’t Assailing Students at a Utah Middle School. They Were Therians.

 It’s unfair to pin an online trend, years in the making, on one single Utah school district, especially when establishment press consistently dismissed “therianthropy” as a right-wing fever dream.

-There was the 2021 “litter boxes in classrooms” admitted hearsay in a Michigan school district.
-The unsubstantiated rumor (characterized as such by the woman testifying) went viral.
-But it also distracted from the actual testimony of an 8th grader named Paige, who told the Midland school board at the time of recurring incidents that disturbed her.
+There was the 2021 “litter boxes in classrooms” hearsay in a Michigan school district.
+The unsubstantiated rumor (characterized as hearsay by the mother that testifyied) went viral.
+But the litter-box debacle also distracted from the actual testimony of an 8th grader named Paige, who told the Midland school board at the time about the recurring incidents that disturbed her.
 “A boy wearing dog ears barked at me when I passed.
 This same boy was walking out of the building on all 4 legs, as we walked outside for a science project,” Paige detailed.

 “What happened to letting kids be kids?” the most tolerant voices online ask.